Gets the capabilities of the code model object.

 Assembly: EnvDTE (in EnvDTE.dll)

-If returns vsCMInfoLocationProject, then you can set properties, obtain a StartPoint, obtain an EndPoint, and so forth.
+If vsCMInfoLocationProject, then you can set properties, obtain a StartPoint, obtain an EndPoint, and so forth.
 When you go from one code model object (A) to another (B) — such as from a function to its type or from a class to its base class — B may be of type vsCMInfoLocationExternal if its definition is in another project.
-The disposition depends on the code model implementation, whether object B's project is implemented in the same language as object A's, and so forth.
+The disposition depends on the code model implementation, whether object B's project is implemented in the same language as object A's, and so forth.returns

-If returns vsCMInfoLocationNone, then all that is available is a code model object that has a name.
+If vsCMInfoLocationNone, then all that is available is a code model object that has a name.
 Also, based on the context of the source code, in some cases you can tell whether the name should be a class or an interface.
-In this situation, however, because the code model could not resolve the name to any useful information, the object is otherwise useless.
+In this situation, however, because the code model could not resolve the name to any useful information, the object is otherwise useless.returns

 The values of code model elements such as classes, structs, functions, attributes, delegates, and so forth can be non-deterministic after making certain kinds of edits, meaning that their values cannot be relied upon to always remain the same.
 For more information, see the section Code Model Element Values Can Change in Discovering Code by Using the Code Model (Visual Basic).